House of Scorpio > Code of Conduct

 Part of building this community is a total acceptance of other guests' gender presentation and expressions of sexuality.
 HoS is specifically pan-sexual and prioritizes alternative modes of sexual expression.
 Many guests choose our events to experiment with their personal gender or sexuality boundaries, and we want to make sure everyone is fully supported and treated equally, whether it's in coversation, party games or playtime.
 If you're used to being the dominant standard of looks or behavior, be aware that here the the fringe is the norm, and YOU should expect to adapt to your surroundings.
 If you're uncomfortable with a prevalence of non-heteronormative sexuality...this is not the right event for you.
 If you can't handle giving everyone a warm reception, especially in a context of a party game...this is not the right event for you.

 Contribute when and where you can.
 Our community is created through the efforts of everyone involved.
 If you make or see a mess, clean it up; let staff know if there are any issues; find ways to be an active participant and a guardian of this special space.
-If you want to volunteer at an event, perform or have another creative offering, just email and let us know.
 Look out for your fellow party goers, especially where acceptance, safety and consent are involved: being an active advocate for others as well as yourself is a key way to contribute to this community.

 Get explicit consent for every new action.
 ALWAYS ask before touching someone for the first time, and don't assume consent for one activity automatically means consent for all others.
 If you need a refresher on consent, look here or here.
 If you're unsure whether your actions will be met with anything but gleeful enthusiasm, just ask -- and be specific!
 Always tread lightly and be ready to back off at the slightest hesitation.
 Anything other than enthusiastic consent is no consent at all.

 State your boundaries.
-Consent is even better if it's explicit: "I'd love to engage in this activity with you, but I'd rather not do this other thing;" "My partner and I have an agreement to play with others that includes/doesn't include this," etc. If you have particular limits, whether in general or for the night or with a particular person...be specific about them in advance and don't make someone guess what they might be.
+Consent is even better if it's explicit: "I'd love to engage in this activity with you, but I'd rather not do this other thing;" "My partner and I have an agreement to play with others that includes/doesn't include this," etc. If you have particular limits, whether in general, for the night or with a particular person, be specific about them in advance and don't make someone guess what they might be.
+If someone is unknowingly coming close to your boundaries, it's your responsibility to let them know before those lines are crossed.

 Have sensible health and safety practices.
 Basic illnesses: Feeling sick?
 Stay home.
 Masks are always encouraged if you're unsure about your state of health.
 Advanced play levels: Agreement first, action second.
 Be proactive and honest about your health issues and physical boundaries that could affect new partners.
 Don't engage in any activity that could result in body fluids being transferred to unconsenting party guests (via cuts, use of shared toys, etc).
 BYO preferred safety methods, though we will always supply the basics.